 Budgets to the end of FY 2008 would bring the American fleet to 205 aircraft, and the FY 2009 budget calls for 8 more.

-- DID – The Global C-17 Sustainment Partnership.
+* DID – The Global C-17 Sustainment Partnership.
 After they’re produced, a maintenance partnership with Boeing takes over.
+That work will continue.